oernster/3D-Printer-Launcher/README.md

 different printer, see the setup guide at the repo root:
 [`SETUP_NEW_PRINTER.md`](SETUP_NEW_PRINTER.md).

+Non‑programmer note: you can add a new printer from the launcher UI (no code).
+Only follow the “customising sensors” parts of [`SETUP_NEW_PRINTER.md`](SETUP_NEW_PRINTER.md) if your dashboard loads but some sensor values are missing.

 Small Windows launcher for my 3D‑printer helper tools:

 - Qidi temperature dashboard (Flask app served by Waitress WSGI)